qerty2006/qerty2006.github.io/_posts/2025-2-3-modelschange.markdown

 - **Computer Science**: Non-Euclidean geometries are used in computer graphics and game development to create realistic models of curved spaces.
 - **Navigation**: GPS systems rely on non-Euclidean geometry to accurately calculate positions on the Earth's surface, which is not perfectly Euclidean.

-By challenging traditional geometric axioms, mathematicians opened up new avenues for understanding space and its properties, demonstrating how changing our perspective on fundamental assumptions can lead to groundbreaking discoveries.

 ## Conclusion